 This is one of the best, if not the very best-tasting, pork creations from northern New Mexico.
 Traceable back to Conquistador days, this dish has somehow never gained favor outside of New Mexico.
-I think it is because crushed caribe chiles are hard to find outside of New Mexico.
+I think it is because crushed caribe chiles are hard to find outside the area.
 I always make a full five-pound recipe because I like to have lots available for burritos, tacos, and enchiladas, or to serve over rice, beans or eggs.

 Yield: 10-12 servings

 1/2 cup crushed caribe chile

 2 teaspoons dried leaf Mexican oregano

 2 teaspoons salt

 5-1/2 pounds bone-in pork shoulder, cut into ½ inch thick chops (trimmed so as to keep a narrow layer of fat around the edges)